-India has made great strides in digitizing land records over the past decade with the implementation of the Unique Land Parcel Identification Number (ULPIN) system, also known as Bhu-Aadhaar.
+India has made great strides in digitizing land records over the past decade by implementing the Unique Land Parcel Identification Number (ULPIN) system, also known as Bhu-Aadhaar.
 This system aims to provide a unique digital identification number to every plot of land in the country and link land records to this identification number.
 Here is an overview of ULPIN/Bhu-Aadhaar, how it works, its key benefits, and the progress made so far.

 What is ULPIN/Bhu-Aadhaar?